-The dry material injection machines work on the same theory as the water injection.
-They inject water, but dry material also is pulled by siphon effect from a hopper mounted above the injectors.
+The dry material injection machines work on the same theory as water injection.
+They inject water, but dry material is also pulled by siphon effect from a hopper mounted above the injectors.
 Various soil amendments can be added in this manner for a variety of plant needs.

 Drill and fill

 The “drill and fill” machines have been on the market since the mid-1980s and have been useful in many cases for amending turf areas with poor soil.
 These machines can go as deep as some of the deep-tine machines on the market, and in some situations can be used with less surface disturbance.
 This type of aerifier has a few drawbacks:

 - They are slow compared with reciprocating deep-tine machines (about a fourth of the speed, depending on soil type and depth).